Casa de la Panadería: Uses

 In the beginning, its lower levels housed the main bakery of the town.
 From 1732 on, it served as offices for the Peso Real and the Fiel Contraste.
 Between 1745 and 1774, the Real Academia de Bellas Artes de San Fernando (Royal Academy of Fine Arts of San Fernando) kept its headquarters there, as did the Real Academia de la Historia (Royal Academy of History) from 1774 to 1871.
 At the end of the 19th century, the Madrid City Council took charge of La Casa de la Panadería, converting it into the second Casa Consistorial de la Villa.
 Later on, it became the headquarters of the Municipal Library and Municipal Archives.
 Still later, it housed various municipal offices as well as institutions like the Centro Cultural Mesonero Romanos.
 Today its premises are occupied by the Madrid Tourist Board and the ground floor houses the Madrid Tourism Center.
+The space is often used to host exhibitions.